Take a Trip to Mars in a Spaceship Running on Antimatter

 Plainly, the solution to this problem was to produce a relatively cheap yet efficient propulsion system to get to Mars in “No Time”!

 This realization led to the production of a 50-foot spacecraft named the Zephyr, designed to take a crew of three to Mars in as little as two weeks.
 But the crew wouldn’t be able to stay at Mars for months or years, much less colonize the planet.
 The crew could stay for only two weeks and then return home.
-However, the hierarchy at MINT didn’t care, because it’s the show that counts.
+However, the hierarchy at MINT didn’t care, because it’s the spectacle and adventure that counts the most.

 Built in orbit at the International Space Station (ISS), astronauts took two years to construct the Zephyr, at a cost of about $5 billion, including the cost of the lander.
 The propulsion system for the Zephyr is revolutionary; it’s called a positron reactor.